PSouza-10/cypress-example/README.md

 Repository with example cypress configuration and sample test runs, may become a template later.
 Made for a school assignment.

-This obviously doesn't work beacuse repository secrets aren't configured and I won't create a heroku app just for this, but you get the idea.
+The workflow obviously doesn't work beacuse repository secrets aren't configured and I won't create a heroku app just for this, but you get the idea.

 ## Technologies